 The District adopts an annual budget for the General Fund in conformity with the guidelines described above.
-The original 2020 approved budget for the General Fund authorized \$91.0 million in appropriations including \$555,000 of encumbrances carried over from the prior year.
+The original 2022 approved budget for the General Fund authorized \$100.3 million in appropriations, which includes \$538,000 of encumbrances carried over from the prior year.

-Actual revenues exceeded the budget by \$484,000, which was principally due to state aid for transportation and charter school reimbursements coming in higher than budgeted; as well as investment income.
+Actual revenues were \$437,000 more than budgeted, which was principally due to Medicaid reimbursements, transportation aid and charter school reimbursements coming in higher than expected.

-Actual expenditures plus encumbrances were \$432,000 under budget.
+Actual expenditures plus encumbrances were \$781,000 under budget.
 This was due to the net effect of various line-items being over/under budget.
-The most significant line-item that were over/under budget were operations and maintenance which was \$868,000 under budget and programs with other district's which was \$862,000 over budget, mainly due to special education services.
+The most significant line-items that were under budget were classroom and specialist teachers, pupil transportation services, and programs with other school districts (tuitions).